Skip to main content

 Hi everyone!
 I hope that you are doing well.
 I had a few microwavable noodle bowls that I washed out and put away.
-I took a few days to think about what I could possibly create using these bowls.
+I took a few days to think about what I could create using these bowls.
 It finally came to me, and I decided I would take one of the plastic bowls, and upcycle it.
 We will take this plastic bowl, and create a hanging planter.
-I promise I will take you through each step, and as always I will provide a video tutorial.
+I will take you through each step, and as always I will provide a video tutorial.
 If you're ready, create with me!

 Hanging planter video tutorial